kbrom/Getting-and-Cleaning-Data-Course-Project/README.md

 It can be used to create the data set.
 It retrieves the source data set <br />  and transforms it to produce the final data set.
 ## Github Repo Link
 <br />
-Please follow this link to go to the Github Repository <br />
+Please Click the link to go to the Github Repository <br />
 https://github.com/kbrom/Getting-and-Cleaning-Data-Course-Project/

 ## README.md